UN: By month’s end, India population to be world’s largest

 But China’s population peaked in 2022 and has since started to fall.
 By the close of the century, its population could drop below 1 billion, the U.N. said.
 The country’s elderly population is swelling while its birth rate is still plunging, from 1.7 babies per woman in 2017 to 1.2 in 2022, according to U.N. data.

 By contrast, India has the world’s largest young population, a higher fertility rate, and has seen a consistent decrease in infant mortality.
 Experts caution against alarm about overpopulation, however, as the country’s fertility rate has been steadily falling, from over five births per woman in the 1960s, to two in 2022.
+India’s population is expected to stop growing and stabilize around 2064.

+“The main driver is the levels of fertility in these two countries,” Wilmoth said.

-Historic reforms in the 1990s spurred spectacular growth and India’s $3 trillion economy is the fifth largest in the world today as its high-skilled sectors have soared.
+Historic reforms in the 1990s spurred spectacular growth and India’s $3 trillion economy is the fifth-largest in the world today as its high-skilled sectors have soared.

 But India’s economy is still far behind China’s.
 In 1970, the two countries had nearly equal per capita incomes, but today China’s gross domestic product is $12,556 per person, compared to India’s $2,256, according to 2021 World Bank data.

 Economists warn that even as India’s GDP has surged, so has joblessness.
 About 80% of Indian workers still toil in informal jobs, which are often precarious, low paid, and offer little to no benefits.
+Still, India stands to benefit from what is referred to as a “demographic dividend,” when the swelling of the working-age population spurs rapid economic growth, provided there’s strong participation in the labor force, Wilmoth said.

-The country’s vast population also means that many challenges play out on a huge scale, whether it’s grappling with the growing threat of climate change, disparities between its urban and rural populations, a shrinking number of women in the workforce, or a widening religious divide.
+India’s vast population also means that many challenges play out on a huge scale, whether it’s grappling with the growing threat of climate change, disparities between its urban and rural populations, a shrinking number of women in the workforce or a widening religious divide.

 “For this century to belong to India, it must make the most of its demographic advantage,” said Brahma Chellaney, a professor of strategic affairs at the Centre for Policy Research.
 “China’s demographic crisis is timely for India’s growth — but only if it can find enough good quality employment for its teeming youth.”

 McDonald reported from Beijing.
+AP writer Mike Schneider in Orlando, Florida, contributed to this report.